 Prehabilitation this is a process of enhancing function to improve your ability to withstand forthcoming treatment and improve outcomes.

-The Prehab project at Calderdale & Huddersfield NHS Foundation Trust will be to support patients who are newly diagnosed with cancer, to engage in exercise, nutritional screening and have improved emotional well-being.
+The Prehab project at Calderdale & Huddersfield NHS Foundation Trust supports patients who are newly diagnosed with cancer, to engage in exercise, nutritional screening and have improved emotional well-being.
 The importance of preparation ‘Prehabilitation’ and active recovery pathways in cancer are being increasingly recognised by cancer patients and healthcare providers around the world.

 The following video explains changes you can make to improve health and well being and the benefits.
 The video focuses on surgery but also applies to people having radiotherapy and chemotherapy treatment.